 You can now move that node to the front, middle, or back.
 These positions determine whether your node overlaps or underlaps others.

 When you move a node without invoking this menu, it will move to the front by default.

 For precise control, add and individually adjust extra nodes in your mesh.

-Tap the Advanced Mesh button in the Transform toolbar to invoke more nodes for finer control.
+With Warp selected, tap Settings > Advanced Mesh button to invoke more nodes for finer control.